Add checklists to your peer review process through templates Featured image by @glenncarstenspeters on unsplash

 Create your pull request template

 Ideally, you should get together and have a chat about what you want to include in your pull request template.
 This should be a living document and can be updated as you learn more about what works and what doesn’t.
 Ultimately, you want your template to set out the pre-requisites to handing over the pull request for review.
 This will ensure that the developer has completed all necessary steps before the code is reviewed thereby reducing the amount of back and forth between the developer and the reviewer.
-Here’s a simple template with a set of typical steps:
+Here is a simple template with a set of typical steps:

 ## Note to developer